The Basic Concept

 All processes are operated according to BREF FDM 2006 - Reference document on Best Available Techniques in the Food, Drink and Milk industries.

-Deodorizers: Application of ice-condensing as BAT.
+Deodorizers: Application of ice condensing as BAT.

-Storage tanks: stainless steel tanks, warm water heating with energy recovery, stirrer and nitrogen blanketing.
+Storage tanks: Stainless steel tanks, warm water heating with energy recovery, stirrer and nitrogen blanketing.

-Heat recovery: Heat that is recovered from production is used to heat the automatic warehouse with packaging line.
+Heat recovery: Heat that is recovered from production is used to heat the automatic warehouse with the packaging line.